Caring For Young Trees

 Is your tree thirsty?
 Conserve water and preserve trees by following these “smart watering” guidelines.

-Conserve water and preserve trees.
+- Conserve water while preserving trees.
 Increase watering for trees during drought, while conserving water in other areas of your home and landscape.

-Lawn irrigation does not provide adequate irrigation for trees.
-Lawn irrigation or light sprinkling for just 5–10 minutes waters only a few inches of soil and encourages surface roots.
+- Lawn irrigation does not provide adequate irrigation for trees.
+Lawn irrigation or light sprinkling for 5 or 10 minutes waters only a few inches of soil and encourages weak surface roots.

-How Much: Use 10–15 gallons per young tree or inch of trunk diameter.
+- How much: use 10–15 gallons per young tree.
+For more mature trees, use 10-15 gallons per inch of trunk diameter.

-1. Watering basin: Build a soil berm around the tree to hold 10–15 gallons; fill each week (a medium pressure hose fills a 10 gallon basin in 5 minutes).
+- Watering basin: build a soil berm around the tree to hold 10–15 gallons; fill the basin each week (a medium pressure hose fills a 10 gallon basin in 5 minutes).

-2. Soaker hoses: Install soaker hoses around the tree in coils out to the dripline; cover with mulch and run on low for 1–3 hours.
+- Soaker hoses: install soaker hoses around the tree in coils out to the dripline; cover with mulch and run on low for 1–3 hours.

-3. Garden hose: Place a hose end at the base of the tree; turn water onto low pressure for 30 minutes or trickle for 2–3 hours.
+- Garden hose: place a hose end at the base of the tree; turn water on low pressure for 30 minutes or trickle for 2–3 hours.

-4. Five gallon buckets (use 2 or 3): Drill 3–5 holes in the bottom of the buckets and place them around the tree.
+- Five gallon buckets (use 2 or 3): drill 3–5 holes in the bottom of the buckets and place them around the tree.
 Fill the buckets with water and leave to drain.

 Weeding Young Trees